RuofengX/pyxy/README.md

 ```bash
 python3 proxy_broker.py
 ```
 These would run the client.
-Client would opening a sock5 porxy listening on port 9011, if any connection comes, it would connect to server, and then forward ther connection.
+Client would opening a sock5 proxy listening on port 9011, if any connection comes, it would connect to server, and then forward the connection.

-## Data safty
+## Data safety

 Data between client and server is encrypted by TLS, using your own SSL certificate.

 Data between client and your socks5 proxy is **NOT** encrypted, do not use sock5 proxy on the public!

-## Problemshooting
+## Troubleshooting

 This project is still in developing, so there are some problems that you may encounter.
-For now problemshooting is none, but if you have any problem, please open an issue.
+For now troubleshooting is none, but if you have any problem, please open an issue.

 ## License